nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 Computer Engineering students’ journey** from one point to another within the NUS Engineering and Computing buildings.
-The application allows users to find the shortest route from one block to another, locate the nearest eatery, add personal notes to the location and many more.
+The application allows users to find the shortest route from one block to another, locate the nearest eatery, add personal notes to the location and many more. <br>

 NUSMaze uses Command Line Interface (CLI); this means that you operate the application by typing commands into a Command Box.
-If your typing speed is fast, you can operate the application faster than other Graphical User Interface (GUI) applications; GUI applications allow users to interact with the application through graphical icons such as buttons.
+If your typing speed is fast, you can operate the application faster than other Graphical User Interface (GUI) applications; GUI applications allow users to interact with the application through graphical icons such as buttons. <br>

-You do not have to worry at all even if you are new to CLI applications as this user guide will take you through step by step on how various features of the NUSMaze can be utilised, all geared towards providing the best possible experience to the user
+You do not have to worry at all even if you are new to CLI applications as this user guide will take you through step by step on how various features of the NUSMaze can be utilised, all geared towards providing the best possible experience to the user. <br>

-If you are interested, jump to [Section 2 - Quick Start](#2-quick-start) to learn how to navigate around the campus using **NUSMaze**.
+If you are interested, jump to [Section 2 - Quick Start](#2-quick-start) to learn how to navigate around the campus using **NUSMaze**. <br>

 --------------------------------------------------------------------------------------------------------------------

 ## 2. Quick start

-This section gives you step-by-step instructions on how to download and open the application.
+This section gives you step-by-step instructions on how to download and open the application. <br>

 1. Ensure you have **Java 11** or above installed in your Computer.
-You may install it [here](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html).
+You may install it [here](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html). <br>

-2. Download the latest **NUSMaze.jar** from [here](https://github.com/AY2021S2-CS2113T-T09-2/tp/releases).
+2. Download the latest **NUSMaze.jar** from [here](https://github.com/AY2021S2-CS2113T-T09-2/tp/releases). <br>

-3. Copy the file to the folder you want to use as the _home folder_ of **NUSMaze**.
+3. Copy the file to the folder you want to use as the _home folder_ of **NUSMaze**. <br>

 4. Open your command line or terminal and navigate into the file directory where you saved the application. <br>

 <div markdown="block" class="alert alert-info">
-:information_source: An easy way to do so is shown below for both Mac and Windows<br>
+:information_source: An easy way to do so is shown below for both Mac and Windows <br>
 </div>

 ![img.png](images/howtolaunch.png)